What is the Congressional App Challenge?

 The Congressional App Challenge (CAC) is a competition aimed at encouraging U.S. high school students to learn how to code by creating their own applications.
 The Challenge is intended to highlight the value of computer science and STEM (Science, Technology, Engineering and Math) education and encourage students to engage in these fields.
 By encouraging and recognizing our nation’s young programming talent, Congress hopes to shine a light on the growing importance of these skills.

 Any student aged high school or younger who resides or attends school within the First District of Oklahoma is eligible to submit an entry in the Congressional App Challenge.
 If you reside outside of the First District please visit this link https://www.congressionalappchallenge.us/students/participating-districts/ to see if your Representative is participating.

-Students can create any type of app about whatever topic they are passionate about.
+Students can create any type of app that incorporates the theme.
 Apps can be created for a mobile platform, web, desktop, or any other kind of platform.
 Since this is a coding competition, the app must have some level of functionality, and should not be just an idea for an app.
 Student submissions must be original, solely owned by the entrant, and have been created within the last year.
 Students can participate in a team of up to four people, however, teams can only submit one creation.
 Also, students are only allowed to submit one app.

-The app challenge will begin taking submissions on June 1st through October 19, 2020.
-All students are encouraged to register by September 1, 2020.
+The app challenge will begin taking submissions on June 15th through November 1st, 2023.

 How Do I Start?